staydecent/atom/README.md

 Shared, synchronous, independent state for JavaScript apps.

-Basically re-implemented the [Redux](http://gaearon.github.io/redux/) API without ES6 syntax and some of the top-level API exports.
+Basically re-implemented the [Redux](http://gaearon.github.io/redux/) API without ES6 syntax and some of the top-level API exports. `atom` also has no dependencies and is `~2 KB` unminified and uncompressed!

 ## Concepts